dawagner/futurocube-games/README.md

 2-6 players on a single cube

-Players take turns trying to guess a sequence of colors secrectly decided by the cube (colors do not repeat within the sequence).
+Players take turns trying to guess a sequence of colors secretly decided by the cube (colors do not repeat within the sequence).

 At the beginning of the game, the players must choose a level (1-6): this will